wonderwp/Documentation/src/02_Creating_a_plugin/03_Plugin_bootstrap_file.md

 The bootstrap file is the file that is going to be loaded by WordPress in its `active_plugins` option.
 It is your plugin entry point.

-Here's an example of a plugin bootstrap file that we'll comment right after:
+Here's an example of a plugin bootstrap file, straight out pf the generator, that we'll comment right after:

 ```
 /**